MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-prepare-environment-prepare-network.md

 - Open UDP ports 3478 through 3481 outgoing from clients that will use Teams.

-- Ensure that you have sufficient bandwidth for deploying Teams by completing the [Network Planner](https://myadvisor.fasttrack.microsoft.com/CloudVoice/NetworkPlanner).
+- Ensure that you have sufficient bandwidth for deploying Teams.

 - Run the [Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53885) and ensure that you meet the requirements described in [Media quality and network connectivity performance](/SkypeForBusiness/optimizing-your-network/media-quality-and-network-connectivity-performance) from both the edge segment and the client segment.